Possible Evidence of Thermodynamic Equilibrium in Dark Matter Haloes: An effective theory

 \subsection{Dynamics and boundary conditions}

-We wish to apply the model for regions, corresponding to spherical shells $R_{ {\tt G}}\le r\le R_{ {\tt max}}$, in the galactic haloes where behavior analogous to that of a Boltzmann gas may appear.
-More specifically, we write down an effective thermodynamic description of a self-gravitating isothermal gas, subject to an external gravitational potential $\phi $, in the domain $R_{ {\tt G}}\le r\le R_{ {\tt max}}$.
-We shall assume the gas consists of only one type of particle, with mass $m$, and that $\phi $ is slowly varying with respect to the average interparticle distance.
-We again assume that spherical symmetry holds, at least at lowest order, and so quantities of interest, such as $\phi$ and the average density $\rho$ are functions of only the radial variable.
-It is desirable to have $R_{ {\tt G}}$ sufficiently larger than the distance scale of the disk.
-(For example, $R_{ {\tt G}}$ was approximately twice the disk scale for NGC 2841.)
-Then one expects that deviations from spherical symmetry and contributions of the baryonic matter to the density can be ignored at lowest order.
+Here we write down an effective thermodynamic model for regions, corresponding to spherical shells $R_{ {\tt G}}\le r\le R_{ {\tt max}}$, where the Boltzmann gas is valid.
+More specifically, it is the description of a self-gravitating isothermal gas, subject to an external gravitational potential.
+The total gravitational potential is again denoted by $\phi $, which includes contributions from the gravitational self-interactions of the gas, as well as the external tidal force.
+We shall assume that the gas consists of only one type of particle, with mass $m$, and that $\phi $ is slowly varying with respect to the average interparticle distance.
+As in the previous section, we assume that spherical symmetry holds, at least at lowest order, and so quantities of interest, such as $\phi$ and the average density $\rho$ are functions only of the radial variable.
+It is desirable to have the radius $R_{ {\tt G}}$ of the inner boundary sufficiently larger than the distance scale of the disk.
+(This was generally the case for the examples considered in the previous section.
+For instance, $R_{ {\tt G}}$ was approximately twice the disk scale for NGC 2841.)
+Then one expects that deviations from spherical symmetry and contributions from the baryonic matter to total density $\rho$ in the spherical shell can be ignored at lowest order.